 10. Return to Chiayi or go to Sun Moon Lake or Taipei

-My two-day Alishan itinerary includes many attractions and all the best hikes in Alishan.
+My solo two-day Alishan itinerary includes many attractions and all the best hikes in Alishan.
 I hope you enjoyed my suggested route and enjoyed your journey.

 And it is time to think of your next destination for your journey in Taiwan.
 So pick up your bags at your hotel and make your way to the Alishan Bus Terminal.

 The only way to leave Alishan is by public bus at the Alishan Bus Terminal (unless you are part of a tour or have any other transportation arranged ahead of time).

 Or if you want to continue to another destination, there are two buses each day going from Alishan to Sun Moon Lake (1:00 pm or 2:00 pm), and it costs NT$336.
 You can purchase your ticket on the day of your travel at the 7-Eleven at the Alishan Bus Terminal.

 And there is a bus going to Taipei on Saturdays and Sundays only.
 The bus leaves Alishan at 11:30 am and costs NT$690.

 For more information on the bus schedules and destinations after Alishan, check out my post by clicking here.